WorkLink: Origin Groups – What Authors and Admins Need to Know

 Collaboration between authors

-It does not control who can view the content on the WorkLink App.
+It does not control who can view the content (scenario) on the WorkLink App.

-Think of the Origin Group as the content’s place of creation, not its visibility setting.
+Think of the Origin Group as the content’s place of creation, not its scenario visibility setting.

-Users can access a published content if they belong to a group where that content is available/published to.
-The Origin Group does not prevent users from viewing content on the WorkLink App, if they have access through their group.
+Users can access published content (scenarios) if they belong to a group in which that content is available/published to.
+The Origin Group does not prevent users from viewing content (scenarios) on the WorkLink App, if they have access through their Group membership.

 Example

-An author in Group A creates a project.
+An author whose Origin Group is Group A creates a project and publishes the scenario.

 The project's Origin Group becomes Group A.

-A user in Group B can still access the project if it is shared with Group B.
+A user in Group B can still access the content (scenario) if the scenario is shared with/published to Group B.

 Even though the project originated in Group A, users in Group B can still view it.